 Z Offset/First Layer Tuning

-The first time you use Everflex, we recommend starting to print with the nozzle 100% of your first layer height above the surface of the build plate and ‘baby step’ the Z axis until the filament sticks ‘just right’.
+The first time you use Everflex, we recommend starting to print with the nozzle 100% of your first layer height above the build surface and ‘baby step’ the Z axis until the filament sticks ‘just right’.

-For example, if your first layer height is 0.2mm, we recommend starting with the nozzle set 0.2mm above the surface of the plate; this can be done using a feeler gauge.
+For example, if your first layer height is 0.2mm, we recommend starting with the nozzle set 0.2mm above the build surface; this can be done using a feeler gauge.
 After you baby step the Z axis and find a suitable Z offset, save this to your controller’s EEPROM, config file, or write it down while also noting the filament type.

 We recommend users to experiment and find what works best for their printer and filament.
 A PID tune of the heatbed after Staymag and/or Everflex is installed can also be very beneficial.
 As an example, we raised the heatbed temperature 5 ºC after we installed both Staymag and Everflex on our printer and after we performed a PID tune.
 To learn how to perform a PID tune, please see this RepRap Wiki: https://reprap.org/wiki/PID_Tuning.